thinkshout/thinkshout/_team/james-macon.md

 current-employee: true
 name: james
 bio: |
-  <p>BJames is a self-taught coder who specializes in Vue JS & Wordpress Dev with a PHP, NodeJS, Sass, SQL, and SEO seasoning.
+  <p>James is a self-taught coder who specializes in Vue JS & Wordpress Dev with a PHP, NodeJS, Sass, SQL, and SEO seasoning.
 Before joining ThinkShout, James gained experience at a Biotech company in New Hampshire and an agency in Boston; both were instrumental in developing his skills in eCommerce, SEO, and CRM integrations.
   <p>Predating his coding career, James studied Film Production with a focus on Directing at Emerson College.
 While in college, he began volunteering with the Independent Film Festival of Boston (IFFBoston) where he now moonlights as the Director of Operations.
   <p>When not working on ThinkShout projects, he enjoys organizing IFFBoston events, taking in movies at local theaters, cooking, and taking astrophotos at dark-sky locations.
 Bonus Fact: James proudly owns a collection of over 400 movies on various forms of physical media.